Reading Time: 6 minutes

 Some of the signs of shopping addiction include:

-- You may spend far more than initially planned every time you go shopping, or use money intended for other expenses to cover the costs of a shopping excursion.
+- Overspending: You spend far more than initially planned every time you go shopping, or using money intended for other expenses to cover the costs of a shopping excursion.

-- Compulsive purchases.
-You might compulsively buy things you don’t need, or buy multiple copies of the same item, such as ten pairs of shoes.
+- Compulsive purchases: You might compulsively buy things you don’t need, or buy multiple copies of the same item, such as 10 pairs of shoes.

-- Chronic shopping.
-Your unhealthy shopping habits have become chronic, such as you overspend every time you shop or shop at a highly frequent rate.
+- Chronic shopping: Your unhealthy shopping habits have become chronic.
+You overspend every time you shop or shop at a high frequency.

-- Broken relationships.
-Your relationships may start suffering due to the consequences of your shopping addiction.
-For instance, your loved ones may feel neglected as you start devoting more time shopping than to spending quality time with your family.
+- Broken relationships: Your relationships may start suffering due to the consequences of your shopping addiction.
+For instance, your loved ones may feel neglected as you start devoting more time to shopping than to spending quality time with your family.

-- Ignoring the consequences.
-Those who suffer from shopping addiction will often keep shopping despite knowing there may be negative consequences such as broken relationships, financial hardship, and worsened mental health.
-But at the same time, these individuals are often unable to quit shopping despite attempts to do so and require treatment that teaches them skills for overcoming and avoiding shopping triggers.
+- Ignoring the consequences: You keep shopping despite knowing there may be negative consequences such as broken relationships, financial hardship, and worsened mental health.
+But at the same time, you’re unable to quit shopping despite attempts to do so.

 Here are other signs and behaviors that indicate you or a loved one may be suffering from shopping addiction.